Instructions Reference

 <xsl:copy-of select="$product-card"/>

-Important: When you use the content form without an as attribute, the variable holds a temporary tree (document node).
-You can read from it, but nodes in it are detached from the original document — they have no parent, no siblings, and no relationship to the source tree.
+Important: when you use the content form without an as attribute, the variable holds a temporary tree (document node).
+You can read from it, but the nodes in it are detached from the original document.
+They have no parent, no siblings, and no relationship to the source tree.

 #The as Attribute (Typing)

 The as attribute declares the expected type.
-This is optional but recommended for clarity and early error detection:
+This attribute is optional, but recommended for clarity and early error detection:

 <xsl:variable name="price" as="xs:decimal" select="price"/>